Are you interested in joining the NeurOptics Team?

 Physical Requirements and Work Environment

-The Sr. Hardware Design Engineer position is 100% office-based, located at our Company Headquarters in Irvine.
-This position requires sitting for extended periods when facilitating our order-entry processes.
-Daily meetings with various internal departments require frequent movement across two company floors.
+The ATM position is home-based with significant travel calling on hospitals and emergency departments across their territory to make sales calls, conduct training and inservice programs, and ensure our equipment is in good working order.
+Daily territory travel is a fundamental job component, so the ability to operate a motor vehicle and maintain a valid driver’s license is required.
+The ATM position requires frequent driving, sitting, standing, and walking.
+This position requires standing for extended periods when facilitating customer meetings or walking in hospitals and clinics.
 Daily use of a computer and other computing and digital devices is required.
 The physical demands of the position described herein are essential functions of the job and employees must be able to successfully perform these tasks for extended periods.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 The Company will provide reasonable accommodations to permit individuals with qualified disabilities to perform the essential functions of the position as may be required by law.